 -Something spread on the floor, like furoshiki

-Contact Yoko Horimitsu (email@example.com) for mailing list and more info.
+Contact Yoko Horimitsu (firstname.lastname@example.org) for registration and more info.
+(Organized by JCCCM)

-Natto, Koji & Miso Workshop by Masaki Endo
+Natto, Koji & Miso Workshop organized by Masaki Endo

 Miso is a bean paste made from soy beans and koji and used in Japanese cooking.
-Fee is $20 that includes a pack of koji.
+A pack of koji is included in the fee.
 Some items to bring to the workshop shown below.
 Choose one of two days.

 What to bring (Koji is provided):